 David Lawrence Jr.

 David Lawrence Jr. retired in 1999 as publisher of The Miami Herald to work in the area of early childhood development and readiness.
-He chairs The Children’s Movement of Florida, aimed at making children the state’s top priority for investment and decision-making.
+He chairs The Children’s Movement of Florida, aimed at making children the state’s top priority for investment.
 He has served on the Governor’s Children and Youth Cabinet and twice chaired the Florida Partnership for School Readiness.
 In 2002 and 2008 he led successful campaigns for The Children’s Trust, a dedicated source of early intervention and prevention funding for children in Miami-Dade.
-He is the “founding chair.”
-In 2002-3 he chaired the Governor’s Blue Ribbon Panel on Child Protection, and in 2011 he chaired a similar panel for the Secretary of the Department of Children and Families.
+In 2002-3 he chaired the Governor’s Blue Ribbon Panel on Child Protection, and in 2011 chaired a similar panel for the Department of Children and Families.
 In 2002, he was a key figure in passing a statewide constitutional amendment to provide pre-K for all 4 year olds.
 He is the founding chair of the Early Learning Coalition of Miami-Dade and Monroe.
 The David Lawrence Jr. K-8 Public School opened in 2006.
-An endowed chair in early childhood studies is established in his name at the University of Florida College of Education.
-In 2015 he was appointed by the Governor to the Board of Trustees of Florida A&M University.
+An endowed chair in early childhood studies is established in his name at the University of Florida.
+In 2015 he was appointed by the Governor as a trustee of Florida A&M University; he now is a trustee of Barry University.
+His memoir, “A Dedicated Life: Journalism, Justice and a Chance for Every Child,” was published in 2018.

 Before coming to Miami in 1989, he was publisher and executive editor of the Detroit Free Press.
 Previously he was editor of The Charlotte Observer, and earlier in reporting and editing positions at four newspapers.
 (During his tenure as Miami Herald publisher, the paper won five Pulitzer Prizes.)